 The training program starts introducing leadership alongside basic skills.
 Once competent, Officer Cadets then focus on developing their leadership skills.
 As an Officer Cadet reaches senior status in CUOTC they practice and hone their leadership techniques as an instructor.

-Cambridge UOTC will be at all of the university fresher’s fairs and we will hold two open evenings and ask all interested students to attend a medical induction day to ensure that they are fit to conduct UOTC training.
+Cambridge UOTC will be at all of the university fresher’s fairs and we will hold three Open Evenings and ask all interested students to attend a Selection Day to ensure that they are fit to conduct UOTC training.
 All details can be found by contacting the UOTC either by email or telephone.

 The history of the Cambridge University Officer Training Corps dates back to 1803 when students at the University formed the 'Rifle Volunteers' in apprehension of French invasion.